XT3V3/Python-scripts/README.md

-I've created some Python that I'ld like to share. s
+I've created some basic Python scripts that I'ld like to share.